 - Fillings and Repair.
 Tooth decay is one of the most common problems with adults.
-When teeth are compromised by tooth decay, dentists must repair them with a composite resin to fill in the area that is removed.
+When teeth are compromised by tooth decay, our dentists can repair them with a composite resin.
 The same resin is also used to repair chipped or broken teeth as a result of trauma or using teeth to open things, and even teeth grinding.
 Once complete, teeth look and feel natural.

 - Crowns.
 Dentists use crowns to protect damaged teeth whether broken, cracked or even dead (root).
 Crowns, also called caps, are usually made of porcelain, metal or a combination of materials and placed over the entire tooth above the gum.
 In addition to covering a damaged tooth, crowns are often mounted on abutment teeth that anchor dental bridges.